thewebwelost/thewebwelost/README.md

 ### Hi there 👋

+I’m currently working on project to help people manage their job applications, keep track of resume variations and manage search-related contacts, companies etc.

+My interest lies in creating full-stack apps using TypeScript, React and newer frontend tools including Next, Vite, Astro on for frontend and Express for backend systems.

+Feel free to check both Outerview and Outerview_be repos.

 <!--
 **thewebwelost/thewebwelost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.